lablup/atom-live-code-runner/README.md

 How-to
 ======

- 1. Search and install `atom-live-code-runner` via preferences - install.
+ 1. Search and install `live-code-runner` via preferences - install.
  2. Get your own API key pair (API key / Secret key) at [Sorna Cloud API Service](https://cloud.sorna.io)
- 3. Type your API key pair on preferences page (preferences - packages - atom-live-code-runner)
+ 3. Type your API key pair on preferences page (preferences - packages - live-code-runner)
  4. Write your code on editor.
  5. Run code by
   * Choose `Run code via Sorna` at context menu
-  * Type `sorna` and choose `atom-live-code-runner: Run` at command palette.
+  * Type `sorna` and choose `live-code-runner: Run` at command palette.
  6. Execution result will be shown at bottom pane.

 Supported Languages on this package